saulhazelius/np-pred/README.md

 # np-pred
 Prediction of common natural product families from 13C NMR data.
+Work published at https://pubs.acs.org/doi/abs/10.1021/acs.jcim.0c00293
 This is a predictive model based on the XGBoost classifer that outputs the probability of a certain natural product structure presence.
 The input data are the 13C NMR shifts.
 The families included are:
   ## sesquiterpenoids
   ## diterpenoids